Awais3381/Cake-Craft-FYP-Project/README.md

 We make it Right

 # Setup
-Run the following commands from your terminal: git clone git@github.com:Awais3381/cakecraft.git to clone this repository flutter pub get in the project root directory to install all the required dependencies.
+Run the following commands from your terminal:\n git clone git@github.com:Awais3381/cakecraft.git to clone this repository flutter pub get in the project root directory to install all the required dependencies.
 ![Screenshot_20221214_180410](https://user-images.githubusercontent.com/109672476/207810530-c5c92d68-5fcf-4576-9378-72c065881bd6.jpg)